 Remember, categories are separate from social networks.
 For example, your “amazing photos” category might contain posts that schedule only to Facebook or perhaps a number of different networks.
 All categories work the same- once all posts in the category have been posted, Edgar goes back to the beginning and starts cycling through them again.

 There is one exception, and that is the “Use Once” category.
 As you might guess, each post in this category is only used once.
 You might want to use this category for special offers or other time limited posts.

 Edgar integrates with a fair number of social channels.
 So far it integrates with Facebook (profiles, pages, and groups), Twitter and LinkedIn (profiles and pages).
 I don’t think it would be suitable for Edgar to schedule to LinkedIn groups- it could get far too easy to end up spamming with repeated content.

-The main omission at the moment are Google+ pages although I know Edgar is working very hard to add this.
-I’d love it if they could add Google+ profiles, but that will never happen as Google don’t (and very likely never will) have an API for Google+ profiles.
+The main omissions at the moment are Google+ and Instagram.
 If you want to schedule from your Google+ profile to other networks, then I highly recommend the social tool Friends+Me* of which I have mentioned many times on this blog.